jevgenik/manuals/source/files/electronics/sensors/gps.rst

 - (empty field) DGPS station ID number
 - ***47**          the checksum data, always begins with *

+RTK
+===
+Real-time kinematic positioning (RTK) is the application of surveying to correct for common errors in current satellite navigation (GNSS) systems.
+It uses measurements of the phase of the signal's carrier wave in addition to the information content of the signal and relies on a single reference station or interpolated virtual station to provide real-time corrections, providing up to centimetre-level accuracy (see DGPS).

 Software, libraries to work with GPS data
 =========================================